 Then, barely cover the berries with water: skimp on that.
-Fill the pot with water to about two thirds up the sides of where the berries come to.
+Fill the pot with water to about two thirds up the sides of where the berries come.
 Bring to a boil; the berries will pop open and their skins will split.

 You are done!
 FIll your jars with the jammy jelly mixture and let it cool.
 Cover and refrigerate when cooled to room temperature.
 This doesn’t need to be processed any further and will keep in the refrigerator until your Easter dinner, too!

-Wonderful memories of our little family of four sitting around the chrome arborite covered kitchen table, feet dangling under my chair, house spotless (it always was) and the crimson leaves waiting for me to run out and roll in them.
+Wonderful memories of our little family of four sitting around the chrome arborite covered kitchen table, feet dangling under my chair, house spotless (it always was) and the crimson leaves waiting for me to run out and roll in.
 Ah!
 I had a wonderful childhood.

 - enough water to cover two thirds of the cranberries

-Note: it is tasty if you add ginger, orange zest, Grand Marnier or try other combinations (I have tried various options and enjoyed many, but in the end I have decided to not mess with what I consider perfect, as it is.)
+It is tasty if you add ginger, orange zest, Grand Marnier or try other combinations (I have tried various options and enjoyed many, but I don's mess with what I consider perfect, as it is.)